We live in uncertain times. Take Control. Set up Inheritance and Self-Custody Backup. Download the Vault12 Guard app today.

 How do I buy on an Exchange?

-Once your money is in your exchange account, buying cryptocurrency is a simple process of choosing the cryptocurrency you want to buy, and then clicking on BUY.
+Most exchanges are easy to use from a mobile app or desktop browser.
+Once your money is in your exchange account, buying cryptocurrency is a simple matter of logging in, choosing the cryptocurrency you want to buy, and then clicking on BUY.
 The order will be processed nearly immediately at the current market price: a "Market" order.
-Some exchanges allow you to place more advanced orders called "Limit" orders.
-A Limit order allows you to buy (or sell) crypto at a specific price.
-The exchange will accept your order and wait till the price hits your specified number.
-If it fails to hit that price, the order will not be executed.
+Some exchanges allow you to place more advanced orders called "limit" orders.
+Similar to other investments like stocks, limit orders allow you to buy or sell crypto at a specific price, for more price predictability.
+The exchange will accept your order and wait till the price hits your specified number (your limit).
+If it fails to hit that price, the limit order will not be executed.

 Now that you've purchased some crypto, what do you do with it?